 Search by name!

-All you need to do is type in your ancestor’s first and last name and then click on the “SEARCH” button.
+You just type in your ancestor’s first and last name and then click on the “SEARCH” button.

 From here you can then sift through the records until you find what you are looking for.
 Yes sometimes this process will take some time, but believe me when you do find your ancestor’s record you will feel the rush.